Carat number / Carat

 How can you tell the square number?

-Since time immemorial, valuable art objects, fine jewelry and status symbols have been made of gold.
-To make it easier to value the various items when they are sold, for example, they are usually marked with a stamp - the so-called "repunze".
+Valuable works of art, fine jewelry and status symbols have always been made of gold.
+To make it easier to value the various objects when selling them, for example, they are usually stamped with a hallmark - the so-called "repunch".
 This indicates the different carat values worldwide in the same form.
 These stamps usually use the abbreviation "kt" for the term "carat".
-Since the international spelling is "carat," the abbreviation "C" is also possible, which is found mainly on wristwatches and other watches made of gold.
+As the international spelling is "carat", the abbreviation "C" is also possible, which is mainly found on wristwatches and other watches made of gold.

 Examples of square numbers

 The highest value that gold can have is 24 carat.
-Then it is pure gold, also called "fine gold", whose gold content is 99.9%.
+This is pure gold, also known as "fine gold", with a gold content of 99.9 %.
 Fine gold is mainly used for investment gold, i.e. coins, bars or medals.
 Coin gold also often has a gold content of 21.6 carats.

-In Austria, jewelry is mostly made of 14 carat gold (585 gold), which corresponds to a gold content of 58.5%.
-If you go further south - for example to Italy - you will more often find jewelry made with 750 gold i.e. the gold content is 75%, which corresponds to 18 carats.
+In Austria, jewelry is usually made of 14 carat gold (585 gold), which corresponds to a gold content of 58.5%.
+If you go further south - for example to Italy - you will often find pieces of jewelry made with 750 gold, i.e. the gold content is 75%, which corresponds to 18 carats.

 How to calculate the value of gold jewelry?